 You might have the best idea in the world, but unless you know your potential customers, your product, and who your competition is, you could still end up floundering.

-Luckily, the lovely people at Startup Donut have created a helpful guide to market research.
+Luckily, the lovely people at Startup Donut have created this helpful guide to market research.
 Set yourself clear goals before you start, try to be as accurate as possible, and don't ignore your results if they contradict your expectations.

 5. Ignoring trends